 As the daffodils bloomed and multiplied, the festival grew as well.
 From the Daffodil Flower Show to an antique car parade, art shows, contests, the famous ‘Sconset picnic, window decorating, a pet show, tours, the Daffy Hat Contest, Children’s Parade, Morris Dancers, lectures, and more!

-Events of the 46th Annual Daffodil Festival
+Events of the 47th Annual Nantucket Daffodil Festival

 They note that deer and rabbits leave the daffodils alone and that they thrive in the island’s well-drained soils.
 They also have great input on which varieties you’ll want to plant in the fall for early, mid, and late-season blooms and daffodils with stunning and unique blooms!